JonRamangwana/Mad_libs_game/README.md

 <ins>Mad libs game</ins><br>
 <ins>Information</ins><br>

  A mad libs game written in python.
-A word document with solution was included in this repository.<br>
+A locked word document with solution was included in this repository.
+ Password: 123<br>

 <ins>Technology</ins><br>